trekimann/Feefo_assesment/readme.md

 ## 1.1 Standardizing Job Titles process

-Provided with a list of ideal (standardized) job titles, create a class that implements a process that returns the best match when provided with an input string.Concretely, given a standardized job titles list of “Architect", "Software engineer", "Quantity surveyor", and "Accountant", write a process that returns the standardized result for the input.
+Provided with a list of ideal (standardized) job titles, create a class that implements a process that returns the best match when provided with an input string.

+Concretely, given a standardized job titles list of “Architect", "Software engineer", "Quantity surveyor", and "Accountant", write a process that returns the standardized result for the input.

 |Input||Standardized|
 |--:|:-:|:--|